UCLA-Plasma-Simulation-Group/QuickPIC-OpenSource/README.md

 ## Branch: Cori-Vec

 In addition to the MPI-OpenMP hybrid algorithm, this branch contains new 2D particle subroutines (in source/part2d_lib77.f) using vectorization algorithm.
 The vectorization algorithm is originally from [UPIC Skeleton Code](https://picksc.idre.ucla.edu/software/skeleton-code/).
-The algorithm in current code is transformed according to the Quasi-Static-Approximation PIC model and modified to enable MPI.
+The algorithm in current code is transformed from the original one to one that solves the Quasi-Static-Approximation PIC model.
+It also has been modified to enable MPI.
 A simple profiling tool is added in the code to show the computing time consumed on the interested procedures.
 The code can be compiled and run on Cori at [NERSC](http://nersc.gov/).

 # Upon cloning the repository